Aeroflot Flight 521: Accident

 The flight from Moscow was uneventful.
 During the approach to Dubai, the crew switched off the landing gear circuit breaker for the flaps to be extended before landing gear extension, as this was a non-standard procedure meant to reduce noise.
 The flight engineer, Malinin, extended the gears, but they forgot to activate the landing gear circuit breaker before.
 Malinin violated the rules and did not realize the landing gears were still up.

-At 20:09, Flight 521 landed at Runway 30R with the landing gears still retracted.
-The Il-86 skid for a few dozen metres before coming to a stop.
+At 20:09, Flight 521 made a belly landing on Runway 30R with the landing gears still retracted.
+The Il-86 skidded for a short distance before coming to a stop.
 Engine two, three, and the rear cargo compartment caught fire.
 The firefighters at the airport quickly extinguished the fire, and all 322 occupants were evacuated safely.

 Investigation

 The Interstate Aviation Committee, Federal Air Transport Agency, Ilyushin, and Aeroflot took part in the investigation.
 The investigation concluded that the pilots initiated a poor approach configuration and violated several laws.
 The poor coordination and crew resource management contributed to the accident.